sndvsk/FoodDeliveryDemoApp/README.md

-# FoodDeliveryDemoApp
+# FoodDeliveryDemoApp (API)

 ## About this project

-This project is a technical task.
+This project is a technical task. \
+The objective of the task is to develop a sub-functionality(API) of the food delivery application, which calculates the delivery fee for food couriers based on regional base fee, vehicle type, and weather conditions (extra fees).

 ## Prerequisites